Visa Traveler

 There are countless incidents where travelers were questioned, fined or deported for mentioning at the immigration that they are entering the country to volunteer.

-Even if your intention is to volunteer, if asked, just say that you are going there to explore and see the country.
+Even if you intend to volunteer, if asked, just say that you are going there to explore and see the country.

 Visa and immigration officers may not know about remote work, location independence and digital nomad lifestyles.
 These are still in the gray area and have serious tax obligations.
 Even if you are a digital nomad, if asked, just say that you are there to explore and see the country.